zoodogood/utils/docs/objectives/ExtendedEnum.md

 Expanded enumerations, in this case, are full of data while retaining their strengths: obviousness, manageability.
 This concept is taken from the Rust language, of which enumerations are an important part

 ## Syntax
-For example: enum Result, using Result.Ok with props: custom data and static message.
+In example: enum Result, using Result.Ok with `props`: custom data and static status message.
 ```ts
 const { Ok, Err, StatusSuccess } = Result;
 const result = new Ok<{ status: number; data: { x: number; y: number } }>({